scsm-ua/kirtan-guide-en/songs/sujanarvuda-radhita-pada-yugam.md

     chira-gaura-janāśraya-viśva-guruṁ guru-gaura-kiśoraka-dāsya-param paramādṛta-bhaktivinoda-padaṁ praṇamāmi sadā prabhupāda-padam

 He is the eternal shelter and the Universal Guru for the souls surrendered unto Śrī Gaurāṅga.
-Absorbed in the service of his Gurudev, Śrī Gaura Kiśora, he whole- heartedly adores Śrī Bhakti Vinod Ṭhākur.
+Absorbed in the service of his Gurudev, Śrī Gaura Kiśora, he wholeheartedly adores Śrī Bhakti Vinod Ṭhākur.
 I make my obeisance unto him; perpetually do I make my obeisance unto the effulgence emanating from the toenails of the holy feet of my Lord.

 #### 7

     raghu-rūpa-sanātana-kīrti-dharaṁ dharaṇī-tala-kīrtita-jīva-kavim kavirāja-narottama-sakhya-padaṁ praṇamāmi sadā prabhupāda-padam

 He is the illustrious personality to raise the flag that sings the glory of Śrī Rūpa, Śrī Sanātan, and Śrī Raghunāth.
 His glory is sung throughout the world as non-different from the powerful personality of brilliant erudition, Śrī Jīva.
-And he has won the renown of be- ing one with the hearts of Śrīla Krishna Dās Kavirāj and Ṭhākur Narottam.
-I make my obeisance unto him; per- petually do I bow down to the brilliance emanating from the toenails of the holy feet of my Divine Master.
+And he has won the renown of being one with the hearts of Śrīla Krishna Dās Kavirāj and Ṭhākur Narottam.
+I make my obeisance unto him; perpetually do I bow down to the brilliance emanating from the toenails of the holy feet of my Divine Master.

 #### 8

     kṛpayā hari-kīrtana mūrti-dharaṁ dharaṇī-bhara-hāraka-gaura-janam janakādhika-vatsala-snigdha-padaṁ praṇamāmi sadā prabhupāda-padam

-Bestowing his grace upon all souls, he is Hari- *kīr- tan* incarnate.
+Bestowing his grace upon all souls, he is Hari*kīrtan* incarnate.
 As the associate of Śrī Gaura, he relieves Mother Earth of the burden of offences committed upon her.
-And he is so gracious that his endearance of all be- ings excels that of even a father.
-I make my obeisance unto him—the mine of all these qualities; perpetually do I bow down to the effulgence emanating from the toe- nails of the holy feet of my Divine Master. śaraṇāgata-kiṅkara-kalpa-taruṁ
+And he is so gracious that his endearance of all beings excels that of even a father.
+I make my obeisance unto him—the mine of all these qualities; perpetually do I bow down to the effulgence emanating from the toenails of the holy feet of my Divine Master. śaraṇāgata-kiṅkara-kalpa-taruṁ

 #### 9

     taru-dhik-kṛta dhīra vadānya varam varadendra-gaṇārchita-divya-padaṁ praṇamāmi sadā prabhupāda-padam

-Like a wish-fulfilling tree for his surrendered ser- vitors (he fulfills their heart’s aspirations), even a tree is shamed by his magnanimity and forbearance.
+Like a wish-fulfilling tree for his surrendered servitors (he fulfills their heart’s aspirations), even a tree is shamed by his magnanimity and forbearance.
 And great personalities who are competent to confer boons—they, too, worship his lotus feet.
 I make my obeisance unto him; perpetually do I bow down to the radiance emanating from the toenails of the holy feet of my Divine Master.

 #### 10

     parahaṁsa-varaṁ paramārtha-patiṁ patitodharaṇe kṛta-veśa-yatim
     yati-rāja-gaṇaiḥ parisevya-padaṁ praṇamāmi sadā prabhupāda-padam

-The crown-jewel of the *paramahaṁsas* , the Prince of the treasure of the supreme perfection of life, Śrī Krish- na- *prema* , he accepted the robes of a mendicant *sanny- āsī* just to deliver the fallen souls.
+The crown-jewel of the *paramahaṁsas* , the Prince of the treasure of the supreme perfection of life, Śrī Krishna*prema* , he accepted the robes of a mendicant *sannyāsī* just to deliver the fallen souls.
 The topmost tridaṇḍī *sannyāsīs* attend his lotus feet.
-I make my obeisance unto him; perpetually do I bow down to the effulgence ema- nating from the toenails of the holy feet of my Divine Master.
+I make my obeisance unto him; perpetually do I bow down to the effulgence emanating from the toenails of the holy feet of my Divine Master.

 #### 11

     vṛṣabhānu-sutā-dayitānucharaṁ charaṇāśrita-reṇu-dharas tam aham mahad-adbhuta-pāvana-śakti-padaṁ praṇamāmi sadā prabhupāda-padam

 He is the dearmost intimate follower of the Divine Daughter of Śrī Vṛṣabhānu, and I know myself as the most fortunate by taking the dust of his holy feet upon my head.
-I make my obeisance unto his invincible, won- drously purifying lotus feet—perpetually do I bow to the brilliance emanating from the toenails of the holy feet of my Divine Master.
+I make my obeisance unto his invincible, wondrously purifying lotus feet—perpetually do I bow to the brilliance emanating from the toenails of the holy feet of my Divine Master.